siruguri/javascript_lessons/source/lessons/lesson_9.html.markdown

 see a `script` node, and inside it some JavaScript code that defines a function.
 Like the functions we saw defined for the node data type, this function takes some number (1) of arguments.

+You can run &mdash; or call &mdash; this function in the inspector, and see the evaluated results.

+# Exercises

+* The supplied function only checks three states - add more states via the Inspector, and check that the function still works correctly.